holtwick/selfhosted/README.md

 This project is accompanied by toots on Mastodon: [mastodon.social/@holtwick](https://mastodon.social/@holtwick).

+## My Recommended Services

+- [Gitea](gitea/docker-compose.yml) is a bit like Github, but for smaller groups.
+It helps you to manage code and tickets.
+But also provides a super easy registry for your private packages. it is tiny and fast.
+- [Nextcloud](nextcloud/docker-compose.yml) is your "Cloud Service".
+I use it for file sharing mainly.
+But it can do most things Google and Apple offer as well, like mail, contacts, calendar, office tools.

+*More to come on a day by day basis...*

 ## Get Started

 I run my stuff on a [cloud server instance at Hetzner](https://hetzner.cloud/?ref=thK9VpOJK5Sg).
 There I choose the "Docker" presets.
 Any other provider will probably work as well.